celinec1/MealMe/README.md

 # MealMe

-MealMe is a web application that helps users find restaurants based on their location and price range preferences.
-The program uses the Yelp REST API to fetch restaurant data and the user either likes, dislikes, or super likes a restaurant.
-In the end, the user is matched with their preferred restaurant based on their previous selections.
+The MealMe website curates a matched restaurant based on the user's location, preference price range, and their choices when swiping through the different restaurant profiles.
+This website is intended to help an indecisive user to choose a restaurant that they should eat and save time on their end.
+After the user inputs their location and price range choice, they go through a series of profiles and select the four different icons that resembles dislike, like, super-like, and whether they are ready to be matched, and if they are they click the watermelon icon.
+After going through all the profiles, the algorithm calculates and outputs their matched dining location based on their previous inputs.

+Getting Started:

+In order to run the code, input the following command in the User Terminal open -na Google\ Chrome --args --user-data-dir=/tmp/temporary-chrome-profile-dir --disable-web-security Make sure have Node.js installed
+Have access to npm commands

+Download all files, dependencies, and libraries

+Run the following command in the ..meal_mates/ directory:

+npm start
+Make sure that the local host is ran in the open-access Chrome browser

+Have fun dating those restaurants!
+Project Description: